material-components/material-components-android/docs/components/BottomNavigation.md

 ![Bottom navigation bar with a white background, one selected purple icon and another unselected icon.](assets/bottomnav/bottom-nav-default.png)

+**Note:** We have deprecated the `BottomNavigationView#setOnNavigationItemSelectedListener` and `BottomNavigationView#setOnNavigationItemReselectedListener` methods in favor of the listeners in `NavigationBarView`.
+This will allow you to share the same selection code between both `BottomNavigation` and `NavigationRail` view elements.

 ### Making bottom navigation accessible

 You should set an `android:title` for each of your `menu` items so that screen